 Andrea Yates Mugshot

-They were told to stop having children
+Andrea and her husband were advised to stop having children

 Andrea was not supposed to be left alone with kids